cakephp/docs/en/views.rst

 You can set the ``title`` block content from inside your view file::

     $this->assign('title', 'View Active Users');

+Empty values for the ``title`` block will be automatically replaced with a representation of the current template path, such as ``'Admin/Articles'``.

 You can create as many layouts as you wish: just place them in the **src/Template/Layout** directory, and switch between them inside of your